 We show this by showing something more general.
 First, define a subgroup: a subgroup of a group G is a subset of H of G that is, in its own right, a group.
-(Similarly: subfield, subspace, etc.) Note that the associativity law is automatic, so what must be shown is that H is closed under the group operation, and that it contains the identity (of G), and inverses of everything in itself.
+(Similarly: subfield, subspace, etc.) Note that the associativity law is automatic, so what must be shown is that H is closed under the group operation, and that it contains the identity (of G), and that it contains inverses of all of its elements.

-Note also that if a is an element of G, and n is its order, then $H = \{e, a, a^2, \dots a^{n-1}\}$ is a subgroup of G, and #(H) = n.
-(Check: what is the group operation table for H? are inverses always in H?)
-H is also known as a "cyclic" group.
+Note also that if a is an element of G, and n is its order, then $H = \{e, a, a^2, \dots a^{n-1}\}$ is a subgroup of G, and #(H) = n -- the notation means that the size of H is n.
+(Check: what is the group operation table for H?
+To compose elements in H, one adds the